symfony/symfony-docs/messenger.rst

     $ bin/console messenger:consume-messages messenger.default_receiver

 The first argument is the receiver's service name.
-It might have been created by your :code:`adapaters` configuration or it can be your own receiver.
+It might have been created by your :code:`adapters` configuration or it can be your own receiver.

 Your own Adapters
 -----------------

 Learn how to build your own adapters within the Component's documentation.
-Once you have built your classes, you can register your adapater to be able to use it via a DSN in the Symfony application.
+Once you have built your classes, you can register your adapter factory to be able to use it via a DSN in the Symfony application.

 Register your factory
 ~~~~~~~~~~~~~~~~~~~~~